react-native-oh-library/usage-docs/en/react-native-community-push-notification-ios.md

 Then build and run the code.

-## Constraints
+## 3. Constraints

-### Compatibility
+### 3.1.
+Compatibility

-To use this repository, you need to use the correct React-Native and RNOH versions.
-In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/push-notification-ios Releases](https://github.com/react-native-oh-library/react-native-push-notification-ios/releases)
+Check the release version information in the release address of the third-party library: [@react-native-ohos/push-notification-ios Releases](https://gitee.com/openharmony-sig/rntpc_ios/releases)

-## APIs
+## 4. APIs

 > [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.